darrylhein/proophessor/docs/tutorial/introduction.md

 With a few changes we turned our original `UserService` into two distinct classes supporting the basic idea of CQRS.
 In the last step we enabled the write side to handle a prooph command that expresses its intent of how the system state should change
 (a new user should be registered) using the message name, `RegisterUser`, and payload of the command.
 The `RegisterUserHandler` is a so-called *glue component*.
-Its task is to take the command and translate the intent into an action performed by the write model (in our case the user).
+It's task is to take the command and translate the intent into an action performed by the write model (in our case the user).
 Finally, the command handler makes use of the infrastructure (represented by the `UserRepository`) to persist the state change caused by the command.